jasosa/EasyGraph/README.md

 * Mutations
 * Inline Fragments

-Using Structured queries currently allows to:
+Using StructuredQueries currently allows to:
 * Create and execute queries with simple fields
 * Create and execute queries with nested fields

-Not implemented in RawQueries:
+Not implemented in StructuredQueries:
 * Arguments
 * Aliases
 * Fragments